CarlAspeling/ind-psy-inv/README.md

-# RIASEC Career Interest Assessment Platform
+# RIASEC Interest Exploration Tool

+**EDUCATIONAL TOOL ONLY - NOT FOR PROFESSIONAL ASSESSMENT**

-A modern, full-stack Laravel application for conducting professional RIASEC (Holland Code) career interest assessments.
-This platform provides users with an interactive questionnaire experience and generates personalized feedback based on their career personality type across six domains: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.
+A modern, full-stack Laravel application for educational exploration of the RIASEC (Holland Code) interest model.
+This platform provides users with an interactive learning experience about interest types across six domains: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional. **This is strictly an educational tool and should not be used for career counseling or professional assessment purposes.**

-## 🚀 **MVP Status: Production Ready**
+## 🚀 **Status: Educational Learning Tool**

-This application is a complete, functional MVP ready for immediate deployment and real-world use.
+This application is a complete educational tool for learning about the RIASEC model. **It is not intended for professional use, career counseling, or psychological assessment.**

 ## 🎯 **Key Features**